Business interruption insurance

 Why do you need business interruption insurance?

 No one can predict what’s around the corner.
 And it can be difficult to judge the impact any incident can have on your business.
-Business interruption (BI) insurance helps to put your business back on track.
-BI can help with:
+Business interruption insurance helps to put your business back on track.
+Business interruption insurance can help with:

 - Loss of gross revenue and profit

-Cover can help with loss of income as well as paying on going rent, employee salaries and any other overheads while you’re unable to trade.
+Cover can help with loss of income while you’re unable to trade.
+It can also pay on going rent, employee salaries and other overheads.

 - Increased cost of working

-What additional expenses could you be facing?
-You may need to rent other premises, or hire additional staff or equipment to keep your business running.
+Consider the expenses you could be facing.
+You may need to rent other premises, or hire staff and equipment to keep your business running.

 - Recovery periods

-How long will it take your business to recover?
-Many get this very wrong and assume they will be up and running within months, but in reality it can take years.
+How long does it take to recover?
+Many get this very wrong and assume they will be back on their feet in months.
+In reality, it can take years.

+We can arrange insurance that will help you protect your business and put you back on track following a loss.
 With experience of a variety of different industries, we can help you to assess the risks to your business and decide on an indemnity period.
-We can arrange BI that will help you protect your business and put you back on track following a loss.

-BI cover gives you and your business reassurance that you are covered if an insured event impacts your organisation.
-BI cover aims to maintain a business’s income even if it is unable to trade.
-It also helps a business to return to the same place it enjoyed prior to the incident.
-We can arrange cover that will help protect your business at a number of key stages:
+Business interruption (BI) insurance is one of the most misunderstood insurance policies.
+It aims to maintain a business’s income even if it is unable to trade.
+It also helps a business to return to the same performance it enjoyed prior to the incident.
+We can arrange cover that will help protect your business over the following three key stages:

-Unfortunately even if your business is unable to trade for a period of time, many of the usual expenses still need to be paid, from wages, to rates and rent.
+Unfortunately, even if your business is unable to trade for a period, many of the usual expenses still need to be paid, from wages, to rates and rent.
 Even the most successful organisations take a major hit.
-And what might be a dent in profits for a multi-national could be fatal for an SME.
-BI insurance acts as your safety net.
+What might be a dent in profits for a multi-national could be fatal for an SME.
+Business interruption insurance acts as your safety net.

-The sums insured is the amount you are insured for if an incident should occur.
+The business interruption sum insured is the amount you are insured for if an incident should occur.
 If the sum insured is miscalculated, your business could end up under insured.
-We can support you in identifying the correct amount you will need to enable business recovery, taking into consideration estimated gross profit or gross revenue as well as your future growth projections.
+We can support you in identifying the correct amount you will need to enable business recovery, taking into consideration estimated gross profit or gross revenue as well as your future projections.